 Note: The package bundles all resources necessary to run the Agent and checks (whether the integration is enabled or not).
 In terms of hard requirements, Python 2.7+ and sysstat are required; other dependencies are mandatory depending on what checks are enabled.

 Once the package has been transferred to the target system, it can be installed locally by using the appropriate package manager command.
 For yum, the command would follow the pattern:

-sudo yum localinstall datadog-agent-5.7.3-1.x86_64.rpm
+sudo yum localinstall datadog-agent-<AGENT_VERSION>-1.x86_64.rpm

-Once installed, the
+Once installed, add a

 datadog.yaml with the API key for your organization.
 This can be done with a single command:

-sudo sh -c "sed 's/api_key:.*/api_key: <API_KEY>/' /etc/dd-agent/datadog.yaml.example > /etc/dd-agent/datadog.yaml"
+sudo sh -c "sed 's/api_key:.*/api_key: <YOUR_DATADOG_API_KEY>/' /etc/datadog-agent/datadog.yaml.example > /etc/datadog-agent/datadog.yaml"